Phosphoribosylaminoimidazolecarboxamide formyltransferase

-Thus, the two substrates of this enzyme are 10-formyltetrahydrofolate and AICAR, whereas its two products are tetrahydrofolate and FAICAR.

-This enzyme participates in purine metabolism and one carbon pool by folate.
+This tetrahydrofolate–dependent enzyme catalyzes a nucleophilic acyl substitution of the formyl group from the cofactor 10-formyltetrahydrofolate (10-CHO-THF) to AICA ribonucleotide to give 5-formamidoimidazole-4-carboxamide ribotide (FAICAR).
+This reaction is involved in purine metabolism.

 Nomenclature

 This enzyme belongs to the family of transferases that transfer one-carbon groups, specifically the hydroxymethyl-, formyl- and related transferases.
-The systematic name of this enzyme class is 10-formyltetrahydrofolate:5-phosphoribosyl-5-amino-4-imidazole-carb oxamide N-formyltransferase.
+The systematic name of this enzyme class is 10-formyltetrahydrofolate:5-phosphoribosyl-5-amino-4-imidazole-carboxamide N-formyltransferase.
 Other names in common use include: